sainath-murugan/Flask_Website_Project/README.md

         flash("your post have been deleted", "success")
     return redirect(url_for('main.home'))
  ```
-Any User in the website cannot view His/Her account untill they were loged in this function is builded by `login_required`
+Any User in the website cannot view His/Her account untill they were logged in, this function is builded by `login_required`

 # Upgading Profile